cricket007/Kafka-Zookeeper-with-Vault/Packer/Vault/run-vault/README.md

   appear first in the combined file.
 See [How do you handle encryption?](#how-do-you_handle-encryption) for more info.
 * `--tls-key-file` (required): Specifies the path to the private key for the certificate.
 See [How do you handle encryption?](#how-do-you_handle-encryption) for more info.
+* `--elb-name` (required): Specifies the Name tag value for the AWS elb for the AWS ASG consul cluster.
 * `--port` (optional): The port Vault should listen on.
 Default is `8200`.
 * `--log-level` (optional): The log verbosity to use with Vault.
 Default is `info`.
 * `--cluster-port` (optional): The port Vault should listen on for server-to-server communication.
 Default is